 We all know that getting behind the wheel while under the influence of alcohol or drugs is not only a terrible idea, but also illegal.
 This is even truer for truckers, because the sheer size of trucks makes crashes with them far more dangerous than accidents with other vehicles.
 That’s why truckers must comply with stricter state, federal, and industry standards than other drivers.
 When they don’t, and their impaired driving causes accidents, tragedy can result.

-If an impaired truck driver injured you or someone you care about, you need the dedicated team of truck accidents lawyers and legal professionals at Stewart J. Guss, Attorney at Law.
+If an impaired truck driver injured you or someone you care about, you need the dedicated team of truck accidents lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers.
 Our legal team never stops fighting for our clients until we secure justice for them!
 We are here to help, for free, 24 hours a day, seven days a week, at 800-898-4877, or contact us now by CLICKING HERE.

 National Trucking Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer